LemmyNet/lemmy-docs/src/en/administration/first_steps.md

 - [x] Federate with at least one instance from the list
 - [x] Have a site description and icon
+- [x] Don't have closed sign-ups
+- [x] Have at least 5 users who posted or commented at least once in the past month
+- [x] Be on the latest major version of Lemmy
 - [x] Be patient and wait the site to be updated, there's no fixed schedule for that

+Recommended instances are defined in code [here](https://github.com/LemmyNet/joinlemmy-site/blob/main/recommended-instances.json) and the code that powers the crawler is visible [here](https://github.com/LemmyNet/lemmy-stats-crawler).

 In the meantime you can always promote your server on other social networks like Mastodon using the hashtag `#Lemmy`.